YinjieWang-thu/Ntuple-Processor/README.md

 This Ntuple Processor was originally created in https://github.com/AliceQuen/Ntuple-Processor.git, and I used it and made some modifications.

-The muntuple class is made and modified for data in /home/storage0/users/junkaiqin/JpsiX3872/ntuple.
+The myntuple class is made and modified for data in /home/storage0/users/junkaiqin/JpsiX3872/ntuple.

 ## User Guide